 The following section presents the step-by-step methodology used to construct Target Prices for both ACH and PGP Participants.
 Section 4.1 describes the risk adjusters used to estimate beneficiary- and peer-adjusted Clinical Episode level spending.
 Section 4.2 discusses the risk adjustment model used to estimate Clinical Episode spending.
 Finally, Section 4.3 outlines how to use model estimates to obtain HBPs and PGP-ACH Benchmark Prices, which are used to calculate Target Prices.
-For the Major Joint Replacement of the Lower Extremity (MJRLE) Clinical Episode Category, the risk adjustment will be modified to account for the removal of Total Knee Arthroplasty (TKA) and Total Hip Arthroplasty (THA) from the IP-only list at the beginning of CY2018 and CY2020, respectively.
+For the Major Joint Replacement of the Lower Extremity (MJRLE) Clinical Episode category, the risk adjustment will be modified to account for the removal of Total Knee Arthroplasty (TKA) from the IP-only list at the beginning of CY2018.
 For more details, please refer to the Appendix.